IODevelopers/hacktoberfest/README.md

 - Create a new pull request from your forked repository

 # FAQs
+- What is Hacktoberfest?
+  - Hacktoberfest is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Twilio.
 - Who can contribute?
-  - Anyone with a github account and signed up for [hacktoberfest](https://hacktoberfest.digitalocean.com/) :)
+  - Anyone with a github account and signed up for [hacktoberfest](https://hacktoberfest.digitalocean.com/)
 - Who are you and why are you doing this?
   - We are a team of students [IODevelopers](https://github.com/IODevelopers).
 We are doing this because we love open source and Hacktoberfest.
 We want to make it easier for people to get started with Hacktoberfest and Open source.

 ## Grab your T-Shirts and Stickers....
 Happy Hacking!!